Young & Strange

 Young & Strange (Richard Young and Sam Strange) are a British comedy magic double act.
 The duo perform on stages around the world with a magic, comedy and illusion show and currently headline the touring production of Champions of Magic which frequently tours theatres in North America.

 Young & Strange have also been featured on numerous magic and comedy based television shows around the world including Penn & Teller: Fool Us, ITV’s The Next Great Magician and NBC’s Caught on Camera with Nick Cannon.

 Career

 Young & Strange began as rival magicians in their hometown of Oxford, both owning almost identical magic businesses performing for private and corporate events until they put on their first show together at The Thame Players Theatre in Oxfordshire in 2010 and went on to perform at the Edinburgh Festival Fringe for four years.

 In addition to performing in the duo, Richard Young also hosts the magic podcast series The Magicians' Podcast on iTunes and Spotify which has featured interviews with magicians including David Copperfield, Derren Brown and Teller.

 Between 16th July to 30 August 2021 Young & Strange were one of the main cast members of Wonderville, a variety show at the Palace Theatre in the West End of London.

+In 2026, Young & Strange auditioned for the 21st season of America's Got Talent in which they manage to qualify for the quarterfinal stage.